Hyperproof/hypersync-sdk-samples/templates/oauth/rest-data-source/README.md

-# Custom Authentication Rest Data Source Template
+# OAuth Rest Data Source Template

-This template can be used to build a custom Hypersync that reads data from a REST API using custom authentication methods (e.g. basic authentication, API keys, etc.).
+This template can be used to build a custom Hypersync that reads data from a REST API using OAuth authorization.

-If your target service uses OAuth, or if it does not expose data through a REST API, please use one of the other templates in this repository.
+If your target service uses some other form of authentiation, or if it exposes data via a REST API, please use one of the other templates in this repository.

 ## Customizing the Template